-Loggerhead sea turtle nests are the most commonly found in the area, historically accounting for over 90 percent of all sea turtle nests in Escambia County.
-All species of sea turtles are listed as threatened or endangered and protected by the Endangered Species Act.
-Only an estimated 1 in 1,000 sea turtle hatchlings survive to reach adulthood.
+Escambia County’s white sand beaches attract more than just tourists.
+Four of the six species of sea turtles found in U.S. waters make an annual pilgrimage to our beaches during the nesting season.
+Loggerhead sea turtles are the most common, accounting for over 90 percent of all sea turtle nests in Escambia County.
+They are also joined by green, leatherback, and Kemp's Ridley sea turtles.
+All species of sea turtles are listed as threatened or endangered and are protected by the Endangered Species Act.